libgdx/packr/README.md

 This will create a `packr-VERSION.jar` file in `target` which you can invoke as described in the Usage section above.

-If you want to compile the native executables used by packr, please follow [these instructions](https://github.com/libgdx/packr/blob/master/src/main/native/README.md).
+If you want to compile the native executables, please follow [these instructions](https://github.com/libgdx/packr/blob/master/src/main/native/README.md).
 Each of the build scripts will create executable files for the specific platform and copy them to src/main/resources.

 ## Limitations

   * Icons aren't set yet on Windows and Linux, you need to do that manually.
   * Minimum platform requirement on MacOS is OS X 10.7.
   * JRE minimization is very conservative.
-Depending on your app, you can carve out stuff from a JRE yourself, disable minimization and pass your custom JRE to packr
+Depending on your app, you can carve out stuff from a JRE yourself, disable minimization and pass your custom JRE to packr.
+  * On MacOS, the JVM is spawned in its own thread by default, which is a requirement of AWT.
+This does not work with code based on LWJGL3/GLFW, which needs the JVM be spawned on the main thread.
+You can enforce the latter with the `-XstartOnFirstThread` VM argument in your packr config.

 ## License & Contributions